mtswaim/Gif-TV/README.md

 ### MVP/PostMVP - 5min

-A site that displays what game Matt Swaim is currently playing from the game API
+A site that displays gifs on a tv screen

 #### MVP EXAMPLE
 - See a cool site
-- See what games Matt Swaim is playing
+- See some gifs
-- Read about the games by clicking on them
+- Click through to see other Gifs

 #### PostMVP EXAMPLE
-- A search function that returns sick heckin games
+- A heckin sick remote that allows you to cycle Gifs
+- Have a lit background
-- Have flippable cards that return from the search
+- Have a nice about page that tells true stories
-- Allow user to choose favorites
-- Allow them to rate games and add them to a library

 ## React Component Hierarchy